Sign up now for a free

 Example #2

-Though this In & Out shares more information than the last, the focus is still on the post body, considering its large text.
+Though this In & Out shares more information than the last, the large text keeps the focus on the post body.
 It uses the plain username and title in place of user and item links.
 The post body is separated from the other information, which is aligned right.
 Below the bold, red title, the item type is shown in yellow, and information about when the item was last modified is shown in blue.
 Because there is a blank line between the two parts of the post, two blank lines are added at the end to more clearly separate posts from one another.

 storymaster: The quick brown fox jumps over the lazy dog.
 [Delete]